660-355 Burrard Street

 Nick is a primary point of contact for applicants and grantees, helping them better understand our application, grant and reporting processes.
 Having spent more than three years working for a large, grant-giving charity in the UK, Nick is experienced in helping people navigate their way through the world of grant funding.

 Nick received a BA in International Relations from Nottingham Trent University.
 He's lived in Vancouver since 2011 and still enjoys exploring this part of the world, getting outdoors to see new sights and meeting new people.
-A hike, a view, a craft beer and a swim are some of the recurring elements in his happy summer days in BC.
+A hike, a view, a craft beer and a swim are some of the recurring elements in his happiest BC days so far.
 Learning about the great work people are doing around the province, to try to ensure that our environment and communities develop in a sustainable way, has added to his appreciation of his new home.

 Hedy helps organizations access funding from the Foundation by reviewing grant proposals, liaising with applicants about their projects, and making funding recommendations to the Board of Governors.